Daki-DM/Whealthier/README.md

 ### Diet planner
 Eating healthy food is one of the best ways you can maintain your health.
 At **Whealthier**, we provide a diet planner which generates a personalized diet plan according to your health and food preferences.

+### Meditation corner
+Along with physical health maintaining mental health is necessary for a healthy life.
+Immerse your mind into complete relaxation with assisted breathing and ambient background music at the meditation corner at **Whealthier**.

 ### Macro calculator
 Knowing your macros is very important if you follow a regular health routine.
 And we also provide a macro calculator for that.
 Along with the body macros it also shows other information like Body Fat Percentage, Daily Calorie Intake, etc...

-### Meditation corner
+### Disease Info
-Along with physical health maintaining mental health is necessary for a healthy life.
-Immerse your mind into complete relaxation with assisted breathing and ambient background music at the meditation corner at **Whealthier**.
+Getting a breif information about a less vulnerable disease is better than consulting your doctor.
+At **Whealthier**, we provide a feature which can give you a detailed summary of a disease.

 ## Contributors